Chart Color Schemes

 AreaSearch assessment of residential development activity positions Davoren Park among the top 25% of areas assessed nationwide

-Davoren Park has averaged approximately 269 new dwelling approvals annually over the past five financial years, totalling 1,345 homes.
-As of FY-26 so far, 55 approvals have been recorded.
-On average, 1.3 people moved to the area per year for each dwelling built between FY-21 and FY-25, indicating balanced supply and demand with stable market conditions.
-New properties are constructed at an average expected cost of $207,000, below regional norms, offering more affordable housing options.
+Davoren Park has averaged approximately 269 new dwelling approvals annually over the past five financial years, totalling 1345 homes.
+As of FY26, 58 approvals have been recorded.
+On average, 1.3 people move to the area each year for each dwelling built between FY21 and FY25, indicating balanced supply and demand with stable market conditions.
+The average construction value of new properties is $207,000, reflecting more affordable housing options compared to regional norms.

-In FY-26, there have been $17.3 million in commercial approvals, demonstrating moderate levels of commercial development.
-Compared to Greater Adelaide, Davoren Park records about three-quarters the building activity per person and ranks among the 89th percentile nationally, reflecting strong developer confidence.
-Recent construction comprises 91.0% standalone homes and 9.0% medium and high-density housing, maintaining the area's traditional suburban character focused on family homes.
-With around 82 people per dwelling approval, Davoren Park shows characteristics of a growth area.
+This financial year has seen $17.3 million in commercial approvals, demonstrating moderate levels of commercial development.
+Compared to Greater Adelaide, Davoren Park records about three-quarters the building activity per person and places among the 89th percentile nationally, indicating strong developer confidence in the area.
+Recent construction comprises 91% standalone homes and 9% medium and high-density housing, maintaining the area's traditional suburban character focused on family homes.
+With approximately 82 people per dwelling approval, Davoren Park exhibits characteristics of a growth area.

-By 2041, it is expected to grow by approximately 8,244 residents, with current development well-matched to future needs, supporting steady market conditions without extreme price pressure.
+By 2041, Davoren Park is expected to grow by 8225 residents, with current development well-matched to future needs, supporting steady market conditions without extreme price pressure.

 Frequently Asked Questions - Development